To The Commissioner,

 - The social impact of industrialization turning our regional and remote areas into gas factories.

-I ask the Inquiry to respond to the following questions:
+We ask the Inquiry to respond to the following questions:

 - The EPA has stated that there are too many wells to assess